onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>axis</tt> : int (default is 1)</dt>
 <dd>(Optional) The axis of the quantization dimension of the input tensor.
 Ignored for per-tensor quantization.
 Negative value means counting dimensions from the back.
 Accepted range is [-r, r-1] where r = rank(input).</dd>
+<dt><tt>saturate</tt> : int (default is 1)</dt>
+<dd>The parameter defines how the conversion behaves if an input value is out of range of the destination type.
+It only applies for float 8 quantization (float8e4m3fn, float8e4m3fnuz, float8e5m2, float8e5m2fnuz).
+It is true by default.
+All cases are fully described in two tables inserted in the operator description.</dd>
 </dl>

 #### Inputs (2 - 3)